 Don’t believe me?
 Well, for starters, pigeons are fast.
 Really fast.
 Doves happen to be fast, with a top speed of around 55 miles per hour.
 What about ducks?
 Aren’t they speedsters?
 Yep, a canvasback can top 70 miles per hour.
 Now consider the pigeon.
 He normally flies around 45 to 50 miles per hour, but if you freak him out, a fast pigeon can top an astounding 90 miles per hour.
 No other game bird flies this fast.

 And even if you hit one, you better hit it squarely or use something bigger than dove loads.
-Pigeons can absorb and enormous amount of punishment.
+Pigeons can absorb an enormous amount of punishment.
 I’ve hit pigeons dead on with target loads and they just shrugged it off.
 Lesson learned.
 Now I hunt them with No. 6 shot.
 Doves will die with No. 8s or even No. 9s.

-But don’t pigeons taste like crap?
+But don’t pigeons taste terrible?
 Absolutely not.
 If if you like doves or squab, you like pigeons.
 They are basically the same.
 The only thing about pigeons you need to remember is that they are larger, smarter, tougher and older than doves.
 A typical pigeon you might shoot can be between 3 and 6 years old.
 Think about that for a second: A six-year-old deer is getting up there.
 So yeah, an old pigeon can be tough.

 All of this brings me to a recipe.
 You see, several cultures not only eat pigeons, but enjoy them very much.
 The British are one; wood pigeons are widely eaten in the United Kingdom.
 But it’s the Egyptians who are mad for pigeons.
 One of their national dishes is hamam mashi, a stuffed pigeon that’s either grilled or roasted.
 My friend Soraya, who lived in Cairo for a while, told me that you can pretty much get grilled or roasted pigeon anywhere — it’s like the hot dog vendors in New York City.